prathamgupta36/QOSF_Screening/README.md

 This repository contains my solution to the QOSF Screening Task.

+## NOTE
+### The solution for task 2 can be found in both Jupyter Notebook and Python format.
+The solution in the Jupyter Notebook format contains the explanation and for the Python format, you can refer to [Solution Explanation](#solution) as that does not contain my full explanation.

 The tasks are designed to
 - find out if you have the skills necessary to succeed in our program.
 - be doable with basic QC knowledge